ajs424/Complex-Number-Class/README.md

 Designed and implemented a class in Java, C++, and Python that represents complex numbers.
 The class supports important operations in addition, subtraction, multiplication and division.

-Being that the Java lanaguage does not allow operator overloading/ friend functions, the Java version will not include as many functions as the C++ and Python versions.
-However, I did override the toString() method in this version.

 For the C++ and Python versions I implemented the following functions for each operation.
 In these functions op is one of +, -, *, or / :

 op: Complex × Complex → Complex